-Cured-in-place pipe (CIPP) is a liner that provides a seamless corrosion resistant, jointless "pipe-within-a-pipe."
-CIPP is installed through the existing manholes and does not require extensive digging.
+Cured-in-place pipe (CIPP) is a liner that provides a seamless, corrosion-resistant, jointless "pipe-within-a-pipe."
+CIPP is installed through existing manholes and does not require extensive digging.
 After bypassing all sewer flow, the top of the manhole is temporarily removed.
-The CIPP liner is pushed into the pipeline from the manhole using water pressure.
+The CIPP liner is then pushed into the pipe from the manhole using water pressure.
 The liner is then cured to a hardened state using hot water or steam.

 - Double Wye